aws-amplify/docs/android/start.md

 Since you added an API the `amplify push` process will automatically enter the codegen process and prompt you for configuration.
 Accept the defaults which generate a `./app/src/main/graphql` folder structure with your statements.
 Run a **Gradle Sync** and **Build** your app, at which point the generated packages are automatically added to your project.

+> Note: It is not necessary to run `amplify codegen` for an Android project.
+Code generation is done by the Gradle build process.

 ## Step 5: Integrate into your app

 Initialize the AppSync client inside your application code, such as the `onCreate()` lifecycle method of your activity class: